-We look at exam preparation, exam technique, face-to-face teaching and examine how students can best use these to succeed.
+We look at exam preparation, exam technique, online support and examine how students can best use these to succeed.

 YOU'RE GOING TO HAVE TO PUT THE TIME IN

 Distance learning can be lonely.
 After a long, hard day at the office, studying yield curves and derivatives at home is probably the last thing you want to do.
 But, unfortunately, there is no way to soften the blow – it’s going to be hard work.
 There are no easy shortcuts with professional qualifications and we recommend that you spend at least seven hours a week on your studies per course, upping that amount closer to the exam period.

 While we can’t deny that studying is hard work, the good news is that there is plenty of support available.
 Help is on hand with the Learning Academy Study Site – in addition to your course materials, it contains past exam papers and solutions, a practice question bank and additional study questions.

 The Learning Academy study site also hosts the student forum, where you can contact your forum tutor and your course administrator (who are there to answer any questions you have) and interact with other students.
 Indeed, our experience is that those students who regularly post questions to the forum, or form links with fellow students through the forum or classes, really benefit from doing so.
 Don’t feel embarrassed about asking any question, no matter how silly you think it seems.
 You can be sure that there will be other students out there who would also like an answer to that question.

 Even if you haven’t posted a question yourself, you should still check the forum at least once a week (more regularly near exam time) to see the kinds of issues that are being raised.
 Remember that passing your course is not a competition.
 You have nothing to lose by posting a question that other students will see.
 In fact, the opposite is true – there is much to be gained by working collaboratively.